-Find out how to take care of your fins and straps and what they are made from.
+Find out how to take care of your fins and straps and what materials they are made from.

-Care of fins and straps
+Care of fins & straps

-To maximise the life of your shinfin™ leg fins, please rinse the fins after use (especially the straps), keep away from sharp objects and store them out of the sun.
+To maximise the life of your shinfinTM fins, please rinse the fins after use (especially the straps), keep away from sharp objects and store them out of the sun.

-- rinse in fresh water after use
+- Rinse in fresh water after use.

-- keep out of the sun after use
+- Keep out of the sun after use.

-- avoid contact with sharp objects
+- Avoid contact with sharp objects.

-- avoid contact with chemicals, oils or petrol
+- Avoid contact with chemicals, oils or petrol.

 Fin material is high quality, tough polyurethane